 Your Guide to the New Machu Picchu Visitor Rules & Restrictions

-These four different circuits enable the sustainability of the UNESCO WORLD HERITAGE.
-They are regulated by regulation on sustainable use and tourists visits for the conservation of Llacta Machu Picchu and can be booked online on the Ministry of Culture website or we can help you book them.
-There are only 4,500 tickets released every day for Machu Picchu.
-These tickets are distributed between Inca Trail treks, Machu Picchu citadel, Huchuy Picchu, Huayna Picchu and Machu Picchu Mountain.
-Booking in advance is essential.
+There are 3 different circuits and subcircuits from which to choose.
+They are regulated and you will need to stick with your circuit.
+These can be booked online at the Ministry of Culture website or your tour company.
+There are only a certain number of tickets released each day.
+These are distributed between the Inca Trail treks, Single entry Machu Picchu tickets, Huchuy Picchu, Huayna Picchu and Machu Picchu Mountain.
+Booking in advance is essential if you wish to visit Machu Picchu.

 Tickets per Day